-Starting Fall 2022, Forbes will welcome upperclassmen to either remain in, or draw into, Forbes College.
-It is a shift for the culture of Forbes, which we feel will enhance the reasons our residents come to love it here.
-For the most current information please see the Room Draw Guide.
+In the Fall 2022, Forbes welcomed upperclass students to either remain in, or draw into, Forbes College.
+This was a shift in the culture of Forbes, which we feel has enhanced the reasons our residents come to love it here.

-The University will transition to a fully-integrated four-year residential college system, which will further our commitment to creating continuous living-learning communities for all undergraduates.
-Every residential college will have rooms reserved for juniors and seniors who want to continue to live in their college.
+The University has now transitioned to a fully-integrated four-year residential college system, which solidifies our commitment to creating continuous living-learning communities for all undergraduates.
+As of the 2022-23 academic year, all residential colleges will have rooms reserved for juniors and seniors who want to continue to live in their college.

 Philosophy